Ultimate Guide · 10 chapters

 We can know what we want and why, we can do our research, we can think from the perspective of the prospect, we can paint a compelling vision, we can reframe objections to make the customer part of our team rather than an adversary, we can create an elegant call to action and we can take the customer mentally into the future and get them to FEEL the benefits they will have received from our offering.

-And if you take my advice, you can see one of the best movies of 2017 and of many other years too."
+And if you take my advice, you can see one of the best movies of the last decade and of many other years too."

 Read Steve's full article about this very scene!